vitumake/janiBot2/README.md

 # janiBot2
-Yet another discord bot written in ts
+Yet another discord bot written in js

 The idea for this bot started when "commercial" bots were forbidden to stream music from youtube.
 I decided to make my own bot and to host it from my home server.